rajpandeygithub/Automated-BiLingual-Complaint-System/README.md

 ## Data Schema & Statistics Generation:

-Here's a high-level overview of what are the stepts we do in the context of feeding quality data to the modelling stage.
+Here's a high-level overview of what are the steps we do in the context of feeding quality data to the modelling stage.

 ### 1. Data Quality Assurance
 - **Text Validation:** Perform several checks on consumer complaint narratives to ensure data quality, as the quality of data directly impacts the performance of text classification models.
 The following issues are validated: